mikolmogorov/Ragout/docs/USAGE.md

 ###Detailed description

-Genomes names are picked form the terminal nodes of the phylogenetic tree.
+Genomes are picked form the terminal nodes of the phylogenetic tree.
 All those names should be uniqe.
 If the branch length is ommited, it would be set to 1.

 Paths to *FASTA*/*MAF* can be both relative and absolute.
 Running with Sibelia requires